Mahanadhi (1994 film): Casting and filming

 The film marked the acting debut of Shobana (who did not act in any other film since then), Dinesh and Sivasankar, who all got the film's title added to their names as a prefix.
 The makers wanted a girl who could sing well, and cast Shobana as Kaveri after discovering her at a school event.
 Sivasankar, who became known as "Mahanadhi" Shankar, was cast as the prison warden Thulukaanam as the makers wanted someone who could perform stunts as well as act.
-He was already a stuntman, and was recommended to Bharathi by Dharma.
+He was already a stuntman and was recommended to Bharathi by Dharma.
+Shankar, who weighed 66 kg, was asked by Dharma to gain weight for the role, and pushed it to 82 kg within three months.
 V. M. C. Haneefa readily agreed to act in the film as Dhanush when approached; he had previously been considered for an antagonistic role in Bharathi's Gunaa (1991).
 The sex workers in Sonagachi were not portrayed by real sex workers, but extras.
 The woman reuniting Krishnaswamy with his daughter was played by a bank officer then associated with the Tamil sangam theatre troupe.

 Principal photography was to have begun in May 1993, but began only in September due to casting difficulties; Bharathi said the makers "had to reach for three boys belonging to different age groups and son resembling Kamal [Haasan] and three girls likewise to play Kamal's daughters".
 The prison scenes were shot on a set designed by art director G. K., and some of the vessels used for those scenes were borrowed from real prisons.
 The pre-interval scene where Krishnaswamy stands victoriously in prison as the saviour of people has been dubbed the "Jesus Christ" shot due to the way the light falls on Krishnaswamy.
 Mahanadhi was the first film in India to make use of Avid Technology, and was one of the first digitally edited films outside of the United States.